NickDimmock/uon-pure-import-combined/README.md

 ## On Pure

-Graduate School must exist with importedOrganisation ID "GRA".
+Graduate School must exist with importedOrganisation ID GRA.
-As this doesn't currently exist in the staff data, in has been manually added to the structure in config.py, just after the creation of the UoN element.
+As this doesn't currently exist in the staff data, in has been manually added to the structure in `config.py`, just after the creation of the UoN element.
 An org import with GRA included must be run before the initial import of PhD data to support this (this should align with the current configuration and not require any additional steps).

 ## Usage

 1. Copy source data csv files to 'data' folder, matching filename in config.json
-2. Run main.py using Python 3
+2. Run `main.py` using Python 3
 3. Output files will be created in 'out' folder

 ## Files created